index

 Apocaypse Now captures a very rare event - a band at the peak of its powers playing the perfect place on a perfect night in front of a wildly enthusiastic audience.
 It doesn't happen often with bands - a night when all the pains and squabbles are forgotten, when caution is thrown to the wind, when musicians are able to revel in the simple joy of the moment... together.
 When it happens with one of the great rock bands of our day the results are memorable.

-In the fall of 1991 Pere Ubu was touring America with The Pixies.
-On December 7 the band spent an off-day in Chicago playing a small club called Shuba's.
-For fun.
-With acoustic guitars and an out-of-tune honky-tonk piano.
-The show was recorded 2-track digital with 2 room mics and a DAT machine.
+In the fall of 1991, Pere Ubu was touring America with The Pixies.
+On December 7 the band spent an off-day in Chicago, playing a small club called Shuba's.
+For fun, with acoustic guitars and an out-of-tune honky-tonk piano.
+The show was recorded two-track digital with two room mics and a DAT recorder.
 John Thompson designed the artwork.
 David Thomas and Jim Jones mastered it at Suma with Paul Hamann engineering.

 Pere Ubu (v.6.1):